daniellecloss/jasmine-spies-code/README.md

-new code files for jasmine spies lightning talk
+new code files for jasmine spies lightning talk.